Best small business marketing books

 2. 20 Simple Shortcuts to Small Business Success

 20 Simple Shortcuts to Small Business Success is a perfect pick for a quick read.
-Kelly Exeter shares marketing tactics based on her personal experience that don’t require complex plans, aren’t time-consuming or expensive and allow you to operate your business in a manner that fits your lifestyle.
+Kelly Exeter shares marketing tactics based on her personal experience that don’t require complex plans, aren’t time-consuming or expensive and allow you to operate your small business in a manner that fits your lifestyle.

 3. Ultimate Guide To Facebook Advertising by Keith Krance, Perry Marshall, and Thomas Meloche